European Traveler

 Grave Monument of Lorenzo de Medici by Michelangelo

-→ Top museums, churches, and sights in Florence are open mostly as normal in 2022 / 2023 — see 2022 / 2023: Florence New Opening Hours of Top Sights, Museums, and Churches for the latest information and opening hours.
-The Firenzecard is again sold but the Turbopass Florence City Pass is a good alternative that includes online timeslot reservations for both the Uffizi and Accademia.
+→ Top museums, churches, and sights in Florence are open mostly as normal in 2025 — see 2025: Florence Opening Hours of Top Sights, Museums, and Churches for the latest information and opening hours.
+The Firenzecard is again sold while the Turbopass Florence City Pass is a good alternative that includes online timeslot reservations for both the Uffizi and Accademia.

 Chapel of the Princes Medici Chapels